 - SD card overheating due to consistent saving of photos taken quickly.

 Error messages on digital cameras is not uncommon.
 Pay close attention to what your DSLR camera might be telling you.
 Once the camera flashes an error message related to the SD card, stop using the card.
 Remove the card from the camera.
 Connect it to a computer, and check if the error message still appears.
 Recovering digital images is a breeze if you follow proper advice.

 If the error message doesn’t appear, copy the images and format the card.
 However, if an error message is displayed, eject the card safely.
 Do not format it or use it again.

 As long as the images are available on the card, they may be able to be retrieved.
-A data recovery service like eProvided can help retrieve data that has been lost.
+A data recovery service like eProvided helps retrieve data that has been lost.
 The images and data may be extracted successfully.
 In some cases, the SD card may be repaired and usable again, but in many cases, the damage is permanent and the card will need to be replaced.
 SDXC and SDHC cards are usually faster versions.
 Check your SD memory card speed ratings.